nicioniz/SMART-M3Project/README.md

 • Line with the maximum number of fines

 • Balance for each bus line (could be positive or negative, it depends on the number of ticket sold, the number of ticket inspector, and the number of fines).

+[Here](videoExample.mkv) you can find a video with a little demonstration.

+[Here](interoperability-embedded-systems.pdf) the Italian presentation used for the project.

 SMART-M3Project uses JxMaps https://www.teamdev.com/jxmaps, which is a proprietary software.
 The use of JxMaps is governed by JxMaps Product Licence Agreement https://www.teamdev.com/jxmaps/licence-agreement.
 If you would like to use JxMaps in your development, please contact TeamDev.